AKushWarrior/steel_crypt/README.md

 ## Note: Beta

-Please note that this package is in a beta release for 2.0.
+Please note that this package is in a beta release for 2.X.
 It may not be production stable in its current form.
-If you want production stability, wait two weeks for the full launch of 2.0 or use 1.7.1+1.
+If you want production stability, wait for the full launch of 2.X or use 1.7.1+1.

 ---

 ## Note: Documentation

 These docs have not been fully written yet!
-Steel Crypt 2.0 comes with major changes, and will have a static website on GitHub Pages for documentation.
+Steel Crypt 2.X comes with major changes, and will have a static website on GitHub Pages for documentation.
 For now, you can take a look at the API reference for more information on the beta's classes.